 Flowering shrubs play an important role in creating a habitat that pollinators love and to which they flock.
 Shrubs are vital to a pollinator friendly garden.
-By incorporating different canopy layers in the landscape and planting shrubs with various seasons of bloom you will attract different pollinator species and provide pollen and nectar throughout the seasons.
+Incorporate different canopy layers in the landscape and plant shrubs with various seasons of bloom.
+Then, you will attract different pollinator species and provide pollen and nectar throughout the seasons.
 It can be as simple as planting a small grouping in your landscape.
-These are just a few of the many choices for shrubs that draw pollinators–consult with your local garden centerfor even more options.
+These are just a few of the many choices for shrubs that draw pollinators.
+Consult with your local garden center for even more options.

 Limit your use of chemicals (both synthetic and organic) and use plenty of compost and mulch to build healthy soil.
 Healthy soils create healthy plants.

-Plan your garden so that there is something blooming (different color,fragrance, and season of bloom) for as many months as you can manage.
+Plan your garden so that there is something blooming for as many months as you can manage.
+(Try incorporating different color, fragrance, and season of bloom).
 Many pollinators, especially bees, forage during the entire growing season.

 Provide shelter by letting your yard get a little wild.
-Allow a hedge to grow untrimmed, leave a section of lawn unmowed, pile up grass cutting in a sunny spot, and create a nesting habitat by leaving some soil bare for ground nesting bees.
+Allow a hedge to grow untrimmed, leave a section of lawn unmowed and pile grass cutting in a sunny spot.
+Then, create a nesting habitat by leaving some soil bare for ground nesting bees.

 Group plantings so that pollinators can move safely through the landscape protected from predators.